The Xometry app works best with JavaScript enabled!

 The pick and place machine has many nozzles that lift electrical components for electronic equipment and place them in the correct location.
 Pick and place machines are usually used to manufacture cell phones, computers, tablets, and other electronic devices.

-2. 3D Printer
+2. CNC 3D Printer

 A 3D printer, or an additive manufacturing machine, is a CNC machine in which elements are printed layer-by-layer.
 The CAD and CAM process creates the product’s design and drawing.
 Then the 3D printer is used to reflect that design.
 The 3D printer CNC machine is often used for prototyping.
 For more information, see our guide on 3D printing.

-3. Router CNC Machine
+3. CNC Router

-A router CNC machine is similar to a CNC mill but is generally used for machining softer materials and is typically less precise than CNC Mills.
+A CNC router is similar to a CNC mill but is generally used for machining softer materials and is typically less precise than CNC Mills.
 CNC routers are characterized by their ability to use computer numerical control to route spindle and machine tool paths to design and shape materials like wood, steel, foam, composites, aluminum, and plastic.

 CNC routers normally consist of stepper motors, stepper drivers, a mechanical base, a spindle, controllers, and a power supply.
 CNC routers reduce waste, increase productivity and accuracy, and produce products faster.

-4. Drilling CNC Machine
+4. CNC Drilling Machine

 Drilling employs rotating drill bits to produce the cylindrical holes in the workpiece.
 The drill bit’s design allows the waste metal—i.e., chips—to fall away from the workpiece.
 There are several types of drill bits, each of which is used for a specific application.
 Types of drill bits available include spotting drills, peck drills, screw machine drills, and chucking reamers.

-5. Lathe CNC Machine
+5. CNC Lathe Machine

 Turning employs single-point cutting tools to remove material from the rotating workpiece.
 The design of the turning tool varies based on the particular application, with tools available for roughing, finishing, facing, threading, forming, undercutting, parting, and grooving applications.